Culture, Country and Carbon: An exchange across the Timor Sea

 Culture, Country and Carbon: An exchange across the Timor Sea (Wai Mata Films, 18 mins: English/Tetum)

+This session examines the experience of two Indigenous communities, from Timor-Leste and Australia, who are involved in carbon trading schemes planting trees and managing fire.
 While the exchange between these Timorese and Australian Indigenous community members is grounded in the shared experience of violent and oppressive colonial legacies, both groups are now focussed on the socio-cultural and environmental repair of their communities.
 Despite vastly different postcolonial circumstances, broadly shared Indigenous governance practices underpin their ongoing struggles over land, resources, food, language, and cultural recognition.
 In this context, carbon markets are valued as one way of enabling Indigenous wellbeing and potentially increasing the outside value and recognition given to Indigenous governance processes.